TahaBilalCS/NightLife/README.md

 ## Final Thoughts
 This project helped me understand the complexity of web security.
 Knowing the difference between a GET and POST request is fundamental to passing data securely through a website.
-There is always much to learn but this served as a solid foundation to Full Stack Web Dev.
+There is always much to learn but this served as a solid foundation to Full Stack Web Developer

 # Author
 **Bilal Taha**